EliyaFarhat/Recoil-Simulator-From-Scratch/README.md

 # 🎯 Recoil Simulator

 A customizable and interactive **first-person shooter (FPS) recoil simulator** built using Python and Pygame.
-This tool replicates the feel of weapon recoil found in games like Valorant, CS:GO, and other tactical shooters — with an emphasis on **3D simulation** and accurate spatial projection.
+This tool replicates the feel of weapon recoil found in games like Valorant, CS:GO, and other tactical shooters, with an emphasis on **3D simulation** and accurate spatial projection.

 ---